aescande/xkcd1732adaptation/data/FORMAT.md

 ```

 All four `attribution` keys are required.
 The title, author, URL and licence
-of the original come from `build_svg.py`.
+of the original come from constants in `build_svg.py`, so a translation cannot
+drop or alter them; this file supplies only the connective wording, plus any
+free-text `credits` lines.
 The result, below the frame:

 ```
 <from> "<title>" <by> <author> — <url>